 How are the funds allocated in terms of the various sector?

-- Sometimes charts can be misleading, look carefully at what the chart is telling you.
+- Sometimes charts can be misleading.
+Always look carefully at what the chart is telling you.

-- Newer funds may present "back-tested returns" or simulated data.
+- Newer funds may present “back-tested returns” or simulated data instead.

-- The table shows how the fund has performed year on year over the a certain period of time against the benchmark.
+- The table shows how the fund has performed year on year over a certain period of time against the benchmark.

 - Investors can observe how the funds did when subjected to various economic conditions

 - It is a good practise to look at a longer timeframe when investing

 - Do take note that past performance is not an indication of future performance.

 - An investor can also look at the annualised return, which represents the average return an investor will receive should he invested in the fund over a certain timeframe.

 - ISIN: The International Securities Identification Number is the best way to identify your tracker across platforms.